 Charlene has been with Dance Expressions since September 1994.
 Charlene has danced her entire life and has been teaching for over 20 years.
 She now teaches ballet, tap, jazz, contemporary and hip-hop.
 Charlene stays active in her training, studying under many great dancers locally and nationally.
 Her choreography has been professionally recognized and awarded.
+She is a certified member of the Dance Masters of America.
 Charlene brings a contemporary and exciting approach to all her classes.
 She has a wonderful rapport with her students and inspires them with the excitement of dance.

 Jen grew up dancing at Dance Expressions and is a graduate of George Mason University where while on scholarship she earned her BFA in dance and education.
 She danced and performed with the University Dance Company as well as a being a guest artist with other modern companies.
 Jen is a Cecchetti certified teacher and continues to train in the Cecchetti method.
 A wonderful dancer and exceptional teacher; Jen currently teaches ballet, modern.and jazz.
 Jen is also the mother of Mary Grace, Lilly Ann and CJ.